taisiat/Caro/README.md

   ]);
 ```

-Notably, dragging or zooming the Google Map triggers dispatching a cars fetch request by changing the value of `bounds`, which is a set of lat/lng values representing the `Google Map`'s viewport.
-If a user opts to search via the `Places Search Box`, the search action feeds a location and `viewport` coordinates to the map, which also results in a change to `bounds`. `Viewport` coordinates result in dynamic zoom - specific addresses ('Ferry Building') will zoom in closer than less specific ones ('San Francisco').
+Notably, dragging or zooming the Google Map triggers dispatching a cars fetch request by changing the value of `bounds`, which is a set of lat/lng values representing the `Google Map`'s `viewport`.
+If a user opts to search via the `Places Search Box`, the search action feeds a location and Google-suggested `viewport` coordinates to the map, which also results in a change to `bounds`.
+Using `viewport` coordinates enables dynamic zoom level - specific addresses ('Ferry Building') will zoom in closer on the `Google Map` than less specific ones ('San Francisco').

 <h5 a><strong><code>CarsSearchIndex/index.js</code></strong></h5>